exasol/snowflake-virtual-schema/doc/user_guide/snowflake_user_guide.md

 In order to enable the ExaLoader to fetch data from the external database you must register the driver for ExaLoader as described in the [Installation procedure for JDBC drivers](https://github.com/exasol/docker-db/#installing-custom-jdbc-drivers).
 1. ExaLoader expects the driver in BucketFS folder `default/drivers/jdbc`.<br />
    If you uploaded the driver for UDF to a different folder, then you need to [upload](#uploading-the-jdbc-driver-to-exasol-bucketfs) the driver again.
-2. Additionally  you need to create file `settings.cfg` and [upload](#uploading-the-jdbc-driver-to-exasol-bucketfs) it to the same folder in BucketFS:
+2. Additionally, you need to create file `settings.cfg` and [upload](#uploading-the-jdbc-driver-to-exasol-bucketfs) it to the same folder in BucketFS.
+Contents below:

 ```
 DRIVERNAME=SNOWFLAKE_JDBC_DRIVER